potgon/ATP/README.md

-# Automated Scalping Trader (AST)
+# Algorithmic Trading Platform (ATP)
-Python bot that continuously scalps a certain market asset on demand
+Python platform that stores and uses different algorithms, each one of them specialized in different market assets.